War Story:

 Application:

 Suffice it to say, then, I get rather annoyed on my personal machine having to tell Windows to wait until I'm ready to reboot after Automatic Updates are installed.
+I don't mind the first message.
+I don't even mind being reminded - on a reasonable interval.

 But every ten minutes?
 Come on, Redmond!